vives-project-xp/EducationalGame1/GameDocumentation/gameloop.md

 When trying to close the window you will have the choice to quit the game, either with or without saving it or to continue the game.
 ![image](https://github.com/vives-project-xp/EducationalGame1/assets/113900803/7d3d766e-3cc8-4676-8580-ed8893dbb792)

+## Future updates?
+If we we're given more time we would add the following:
+- Car AI: a few vehicles would drive on the roads
+- Sound slider: Choose the value of the game music and effects
+- Onefile exe?: We tried to do this, but ran into a lot of issues
+- More types/assets
+- Natural disasters: Some events would occur every now and then, making it more difficult to build the city
+- Prefab maps: Maps with for example a hill, where you can't build on or a river which can only hold a windmill for example
+- ...